How to write user documentation

 Task analysis

 Different types of user do different tasks.
 A task is a set of operations that is used to achieve a goal.
-A procedure is a list of instructions that tells one person how to do a low-level task.
+A procedure is an ordered list of instructions that tells one person how to do a low-level task.
 A hierarchy of tasks exists, the lowest level of which is a set of procedures.

 Possibly, at higher levels, more than one person does a task.
 For example, a top-level task is 'do annual stock-take'.
-The task involves many people at many locations.
+The task includes many people at many locations.
 At the lowest level, each procedure contains instructions for one person.
 (Possibly, more than one person does the same procedure.)

 To find the tasks and the procedures that people do: